 Great for Exercising

-This type of pool is also good for low-impact aqua exercises--the type that involves focused stretches involving arms, legs, and abdominal muscles rather than the cardio benefits of lap swimming.
+The smaller pools that aren't intended for cold therapy are good for low-impact aqua exercises—the type that involves focused stretches involving arms, legs, and abdominal muscles rather than the cardio benefits of lap swimming.

 A plunge pool in Florida might be completely different than a plunge pool in Australia.
 Down under, plunge pools can be equipped with jets that provide targeted massages while you float or sit in the pool.
 You can also opt for a whirlpool effect to experience a gentle full-body massage.
 Australian plunge pools can have resistance jets installed for swimming laps in place—like a swim spa or spool in the United States.